sumaerjolly/finance-tracker/README.md

 # Stock Tracker App

-A simple app that is I built for myself to track stocks using the IEX Finance API Ruby Client.
-You can view your stock and its current price and add it to your portfolio.
+A simple app that I built for myself in order to track stocks using the IEX Finance API Ruby Client.
+You can view your stocks and their current prices, then add them to your portfolio.
 I have used bootstrap for the frontend.
 I plan on adding Active Jobs to update the stock price daily as well.

 ## Live version
 The live version of the app can be found [here](https://finance-tracker-sumaer.herokuapp.com)